ArcticOwl-Dev/RimWorld_Mod_Template_VSCode/README.md

 ## First Steps
 Errors and missing dependencies are solved on the first build.

-1. Run task `_change mod name` to set a new name for your mod
+1. Run task `CONFIG-change mod name` to set a new name for your mod
     <details>
       <summary>or manually change mod name </summary>